rapid7/metasploit-framework/documentation/modules/post/windows/gather/enum_services.md

 ## Vulnerable Application

-This module will query the system for services and display name and configuration info for each returned service.
-It allows you to optionally search the credentials, path, or start type for a string and only return the results that match.
-These query operations are cumulative and if no query strings are specified, it just returns all services.
-NOTE: If the script hangs, windows firewall is most likely on and you did not migrate to a safe process (explorer.exe for example).
+This module will query the system for services and return the display name and configuration info for each returned service.
+You can also optionally filter the results by using query strings to match on specific credentials, paths, or start types and only return the results that match.
+These query operations are cumulative and if no query strings are specified, the module will just return all services.
+NOTE: If the script hangs, Windows Defender Firewall is most likely on and you did not migrate to a safe process (explorer.exe for example).

 ## Verification Steps